On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Complete point symmetry group

 The general form of point transformations that acts in the space of the independent and dependent variables of the primitive equations~\eqref{eq:PrimitiveEquations} is given by Eq.~\eqref{EqGenFormOfPointTransForPrimitiveEqs}, where the corresponding Jacobian~$\mathrm J$ does not vanish.
 For a point transformation~$\mathcal T$ to be qualified as a point symmetry of the primitive equations~\eqref{eq:PrimitiveEquations} with~$f=0$, its counterpart~$\mathcal T_*$ push-forwarding vector fields should preserve each of the selected megaideals~\eqref{EqMegaIdealsForComputationOfPointSymGroupOfPrimitiveEqs} of the algebra~$\mathfrak g_0$.
+We have additionally ordered the megaideal list~\eqref{EqMegaIdealsForComputationOfPointSymGroupOfPrimitiveEqs} in such a way that megaideals heading the list give more elementary equations of the form $\mathcal T^j_{z^i}=0$ with some $i,j\in\{t,x,y,p,u,v,\omega,\phi,T\}$ or allow us to specify the expressions for some $\mathcal T^j$.
 As a result, we obtain the conditions

-where $i\in\{t,x,y,p,u,v,\omega,\phi,T\}$, and we assume summation with respect to repeated indices; $a_s$, $s=1,\dots,13$, $b^{00}_{kl}$, $b^{10}_{kl}$, $b^{11}_{kl}$, $b^{20}_{kl}$, $b^{21}_{kl}$ and $b^{22}_{kl}$, $k,l=1,2$, are constants; $\tilde{\boldsymbol\gamma}^m=(\tilde\gamma^{m1},\tilde\gamma^{m2})$, $m=3,\dots,6$, and the parameters $\tilde\alpha^{0l}$, $\tilde\alpha^{1l}$, $\tilde\alpha^{2l}$, $\tilde\gamma^{ml}$, $\tilde\gamma^{ml}$ and $\tilde\alpha^m$ are smooth functions depending on~$\tilde t$.
+where $i\in\{t,x,y,p,u,v,\omega,\phi,T\}$, and we assume summation with respect to repeated indices; $a_s$, $s=1,\dots,13$, $b^{00}_{kl}$, $b^{10}_{kl}$, $b^{11}_{kl}$, $b^{20}_{kl}$, $b^{21}_{kl}$ and $b^{22}_{kl}$, $k,l=1,2$, are constants; $\tilde{\boldsymbol\gamma}^m=(\tilde\gamma^{m1},\tilde\gamma^{m2})^{\mathsf T}$, $m=3,\dots,6$, and the parameters $\tilde\alpha^{0l}$, $\tilde\alpha^{1l}$, $\tilde\alpha^{2l}$, $\tilde\gamma^{ml}$, $\tilde\gamma^{ml}$ and $\tilde\alpha^m$ are smooth functions depending on~$\tilde t$.

 We will derive constraints on~$\mathcal T$ by sequentially equating the coefficients of vector fields in the conditions \eqref{EqMegaidealConstraintForPointSymTransOfPrimitiveEqs} and by taking into account the constraints obtained in previous steps.